 - You can eat and drink when you feel able to. - Swelling and pain is normal, especially for the first 48 hours.
-Each patient experiences discomfort to a different degree but you can expect your discomfort to decrease rapidly over the first 48-72 hours postoperatively. - Ice can be applied as needed for 20 minutes at a time, with 20 minute breaks in-between. - Heat may be used as needed after the swelling is completely gone. - Your doctor will give you a prescription for pain medication before you leave the hospital.
-Please check with us if you are allergic to any pain medication. - You will have receive a local anesthetic during your operative procedure.
+Each patient experiences discomfort to a different degree but you can expect your discomfort to decrease rapidly over the first 48-72 hours postoperatively. - Ice can be applied as needed for 20 minutes at a time, with 20 minute breaks in-between. - Heat may be used as needed after the swelling is completely gone. - Keep your arm elevated when not in use to reduce swelling.
+You may lower your arm for use, but this could cause your arm to throb and swelling to increase. - Your doctor will give you a prescription for pain medication before you leave the hospital.
+Please check with us if you are allergic to any pain medication. - Please follow the instructions given to you by the anesthesia team if you've received a nerve block (with or without a catheter) into your neck. - You will have receive a local anesthetic during your operative procedure.
 In general, the local anesthesia continues to work for 4-12 hours postoperatively.
 This local anesthesia will greatly diminish your discomfort.
 However, as the anesthetic begins to wear off, you are encouraged to take your pain medication to help alleviate the ensuing anticipated discomfort. - If you are experiencing any of the following, call our office or the doctor on call immediately: - o Fever greater than 100.4 °F - o Chills - o Shortness of breath - o Excessive redness or swelling of incisions - o Yellow (pus-like) or white drainage at incision sites - Bleeding that soaks your dressings and cannot be controlled by firm pressure - o Pain not relieved by prescribed medications